ray-project/ray/doc/source/serve/index.rst

   {"count": 0}

-Serve also lets you set configurations in the ``@serve.deployment`` decorator or using a YAML config file.
+Serve also lets you set configurations in the ``@serve.deployment`` decorator or in a YAML config file.
 For example, you can set the ``max_concurrent_queries`` for your application:

 .. code-block:: python

   # File name: counter_app.py

   @serve.deployment(